0x80/mono-ts/readme.md

 will ever be a one-size-fits-all solution, so this code should be viewed as opinionated.

 > Disclaimer: This example is not finished yet to the standard that I would like it to be.
-While the setup it is working great, some of the code could be improved, and I am still in the middle if integrating isolate-package as part of firebase-tools.
-Once that is done I will write an article about this.
+While the setup is already working fine, some of the code could be improved.
+I am in the middle of integrating isolate-package as part of firebase-tools.
+Once that is done I will write an article about this setup.

 <!-- TOC -->